 The processed sample should have a white hazy layer on the film from the CdCl2 treatment.
 Take a picture of the film to note the haze pattern.
 If there is little or no visible material from the CdCl2 treatment, this treatment likely needs optimization.

-Rinse the excess CdCl2 material off from the film into a graduated beaker using DI water and dry the film with compressed argon.
+Rinse the excess CdCl2 material off of the film into a graduated beaker using DI water and dry the film with compressed argon.
 CAUTION: This CdCl2 rinse should be performed in a contained enclosure.
 Upon completion, dispose of the CdCl2/DI water mixture in the proper hazardous waste container.

-NOTE: After CSS deposition, the samples can be stored for some time, but it is recommended to store in a desiccator under vacuum for no more than 1 week for best results.
+NOTE: After CSS deposition, the samples can be stored for some time, but it is recommended they be stored in a desiccator under vacuum for no more than 1 week for best results.
 A schematic of the automated in-line CSS deposition system is shown in Figure 2.
 Video and image files of the automated in-line CSS system in motion and the CSS source configurations respectively are provided as supplementary files.

 Close-space sublimation copper treatment